Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Very rigid behavior or distress that impacts participation in preschool or kindergarten

-• Limited reciprocal interaction with peers
+• Limited back-and-forth interaction with peers

 When Schoolwork Becomes More Challenging (Ages 7 to 10)